“Lost time is never found again.”

 This quote attributed to Ben Franklin, who, along with many impressive accomplishments, was noted for his wisdom.
 What he said is as true then as it is today; there are only so many hours in the day and every second that is wasted is gone forever.

-Lost time and mismanaged processes continue to be a thorn in the side of many business, especially, those where equipment or specialty tools need to be used and accounted for on a daily basis to get the job done.
+Lost time and mismanaged processes continue to be a thorn in the side of many businesses, especially, those where equipment or specialty tools need to be used and accounted for on a daily basis to get the job done.

-Now, with the presence of tags and tool tracking software, many time wasting activities and undesirable situations can be eliminated.
+Now, with the presence of tags and tool tracking software, many time-wasting activities and undesirable situations can be eliminated.

 Tool Tracking & Management Is Essential